erpc-io/eRPC/README.md

    `<hostname> <management udp port> <numa_node>`.
 We allow running one eRPC process per NUMA node.
 See `scripts/gen_autorun_process_file.sh` for how to generate this file.
- * Each application directory in `apps` contains a config file that must contain the flags defined in `apps/apps_common.h`.
+ * Each application directory in `apps` (except `hello`) contains a config file that must contain the flags defined in `apps/apps_common.h`.
 In addition, it may contain any application-specific flags.

 ## eRPC quickstart
  * Build and run the test suite: `cmake . -DPERF=OFF; make -j; sudo ctest`.
+ * Running the hello world application in `apps/hello`:
+   * First compile the eRPC library using CMake.
+   * This application requires two machines.
+Set `kServerHostname` and `kClientHostname` to the IP addresses of your machines.
+   * Build the application using `make`.
+   * Run `./server` at the server, and `./client` at the client.

+## Running the applications
+ * We provide a suite of benchmarks in the `apps` directory.
  * To build an application, change the contents of `scripts/autorun_app_file` to one of the available applications.
 Then generate a Makefile using `cmake . -DPERF=ON/OFF`